20 Guitar Fingerstyle Patterns

 A diagram of guitar fingerpicking pattern 2

-The dotted lines in the diagrams represent relative positions of the strings, and the lowest line will not necessarily be the low E string.
-For example for the open C chord it would be the 5th string, for the open D chord is the 4th string.
+The dotted lines in the diagrams represent the relative positions of the strings, and the lowest line will not necessarily be the low E string.
+For example, for the open C chord, it would be the 5th string, while for the open D chord, it is the 4th string.

 A small piece of a guitar tab that accompanies the explanation written before it